More sustainably produced palm oil in animal feed

 Motive

 The oil palm is an important source of income for many growers.
 From the oil palm, various products are extracted, including palm oil and palm kernel oil that due to their diverse characteristics can be used in everything from margarine, cakes and biscuits, ready-made meals, to soap and cosmetics.
-The byproducts that are left after the oil and fat have been utilised can be used as animal feed.
+The by-products that are left after the oil and fat have been utilised can be used as animal feed.

 Palm oil is primarily produced in Indonesia and Malaysia.
 More than one-third of the plantations that have been established in these areas during the last twenty years have been at the expense of tropical forests and entailed a large negative effect on people, plants and animals .